diantonioandrea/misura/README.md

 # misura

-Python library for easy unit conversions for scientific & engineering applications.
+Python library for easy unit handling and conversion for scientific & engineering applications.

 **misura** is a Python library designed to simplify the *handling of units of measure* for scientific and engineering applications.
 It provides a unified interface for *dealing with different units and their conversions*, allowing for quick and accurate calculations without the need for complex manual conversions.